rjgladish/video_speed_mods/README.md

 # video_speed_mods
 Javascript "bookmarks" to override web video playback speed.

-This is a collection of simple bookmarks to change the playback speed of videos in situations where the speed control is inaccessible, or options are limited.
+This is a collection of simple bookmarks to change the playback speed of videos in situations where the speed control is inaccessible, disabled, or options are limited.
-In your browser of choice, add one or more of the following "bookmarks" using your bookmark manager, with names such as "2X Video Playback".
-Does not work on flash videos.
+In your browser of choice, add one or more of the following URL "bookmarks" using your bookmark manager, with names such as "2X Video Playback".
+Must include semicolon at the end.
+N.B.
+- Does not work on flash videos, and may not defeat coursework timing mechanisms.
+- The last bookmark prompt for playback rate, less than 5 recommended.

 javascript: document.querySelector('video').playbackRate = 0.25;